The Council membership for the period 01 July 2016 to 30 June 2020 is recorded below. The term of appointment is four years unless stated otherwise.

 Prof Bongani Mayosi

-Bongani Mayosi is the Professor of Medicine and Head of the Department of Medicine at Groote Schuur Hospital and University of Cape Town, and Dean-Elect of the Faculty of Health Sciences of the University of Cape Town.
+Bongani Mayosi is the Dean of the Faculty of Health Sciences of the University of Cape Town.
 He is the Chairperson of the South African National Health Research Committee, President of the Pan African Society of Cardiology (PASCAR), and Chairperson of the African Advisory Committee on Health Research and Development of the World Health Organization – Africa Region.
 In November, 2009, President Jacob Zuma bestowed upon him South Africa’s highest honour, the Order of Mapungubwe in Silver, for excellent contributions to medical science.
 His research interests include genetics of cardiovascular traits, treatment of tuberculous pericarditis, prevention of rheumatic fever, and epidemiology of heart disease in Africa.

 Adv Ncumisa Thoko Mayosi